godotengine/godot-docs/tutorials/inputs/input_examples.rst

 Modifier properties are inherited from :ref:`InputEventWithModifiers <class_InputEventWithModifiers>`.
 This  allows you to check for modifier combinations using boolean properties.
-Let's imagine you want one thing to happen when the "T" key is pressed, but something different when it's "Shift+T":
+Let's imagine you want one thing to happen when the :kbd:`T` is pressed, but something different when it's :kbd:`Shift + T`:

 .. tabs::
  .. code-tab:: gdscript GDScript